Short on time but still want to sneak plenty of healthy foods into your day? Then these green smoothie recipes are your

 Making a green smoothie is one of the fastest ways to get an array of healthy ingredients into one meal, with little preparation or cleanup required.
 While a power blender will give you the best results in terms of breaking down the vegetables that these green, healthy smoothie recipes call for — making them silky smooth and hardly detectable in terms of texture — any blender will do.

-The sky is truly the limit when it comes to the possibilities of different ingredient combinations, but here is a list of 20 of my favorite green smoothie recipes that can be enjoyed any time of day: for a quick breakfast, light lunch or as a filling snack.
+The sky is truly the limit when it comes to the possibilities of different ingredient combinations, but here is a list of some of my favorite green smoothie recipes that can be enjoyed any time of day for a quick breakfast, light lunch or as a filling snack.

-For all of these recipes, if you are going to be adding any additional sweeteners, we always recommend using sugar substitutes like raw honey (which works very well in smoothies).
-Also, use coconut milk, almond milk, kefir, or organic grass-fed goat milk and yogurt in place of regular cow’s milk and yogurt.
+[IMPORTANT NOTE: For all of these green smoothie recipes, if you are going to add any additional sweeteners, we recommend use sugar substitutes like raw honey (which works very well in smoothies).
+Also, use coconut milk, almond milk, kefir, or organic grass-fed goat milk and yogurt in place of regular cow’s milk and yogurt.]

 Healthy Green Smoothie Recipes

-The avocado in this recipe is considered a true “brain booster” because of its healthy fats and wide range of nutrients that help to improve concentration, memory and mood.
+The avocado in this recipe is considered a true “brain booster” because of its healthy fats and wide range of nutrients that help improve concentration, memory and mood.
 The creamy, blended avocado gives this green smoothie plenty of filling essential fatty acids, plus loads of other health benefits, too — like vitamins A, E ,K ,B and C — plus plenty of fiber too.

-On top of all this, this green smoothie recipe contains an array of important trace minerals like magnesium, potassium, iron and copper.
-What better way to start out your day before a busy day of decision making and hard work?
+On top of all this, this green smoothie recipe contains an array of important trace minerals, like magnesium, potassium, iron and copper.
+What better way to start before a busy day of decision-making and hard work?

 Photo: Brain-Boosting Smoothie / Dr. Axe